Twitch Earnings | When do I need to pay tax?

 Twitch will send you a yearly statement of your earnings and any tax that has been withheld by 15 March of the following calendar year.
 This is called a ‘Form 1042-S Foreign Person’s U.S. Source income Subject to Withholding’.

-Whilst these forms do not need filing in any sort of way, it is generally wise to check each year to look at the foreign tax sum (if any), and to retain a copy for your personal records and accountant.
+Whilst these forms do not need filing in any sort of way, it is generally wise to check each year to look at the foreign tax sum (if any), and to retain a copy for your personal records and for your accountant to keep hold of.

 Why am I paying 30% tax through Twitch?